manuelmusngi/digital-currency-modeling-and-inference/README.md

 ## Evaluation

-Submissions are evaluated on a weighted version of the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient).
+Submissions were evaluated on a weighted version of the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient).

 #### Difference from the Actual forecasting challenge is the omission of the Time Series API for submission in the competition.